 You’re Never Abandoned

-Reading #3.
-Here’s a taste of Ann Voskamp’s article below:
+Reading #2.
+Here’s a taste of an article by Ann Voskamp:

 She writes about her adopted daughter and how she wasn’t abandoned, but placed where she could be found by someone else.
-Grab your box of tissues.
+Unfortunately, this article is no longer available.

 May you experience joy in your relationship with Jesus this week.
 Kathy